Fortigate/AutoAFK/README.md

 * Collect daily gifts from the inn
 * Auto battle available Guild Hunts
 * Collect available daily and weekly quest chests
+* Clear Merchant menu free gifts & !'s
+* Make daily store purchases

 # Road map
 The following features will be added soon(tm)
-* Launch Game function
-* Clear Merchant menu free gifts & !'s
 * switch servers for alts
 * check Daily Quest Status to see if we need to run all tasks
 * collect Fountain Of Time
-* Make daily store purchases
 * Run Fight of Fates / Battle of Blood
 * Docmentation on how to full automate luanching, loading and running the script for running accounts with no oversight
 * Discord notification on success/failure